projectninjatech/AI-Chatterbox/README.md

    For **iOS**: Hit <kbd>Cmd ⌘</kbd> + <kbd>R</kbd> in your iOS Simulator to reload the app and see your changes!

-## Step 4: Start your AI Model API Server
+## Step 4: Start your AI Model API Server With NodeJS

 1. Go to [**AI Models API**](https://github.com/projectninjatech/AI-Models-API)
 2. Clone the repository